toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/getting-started-with-swiftio/index.md

 ---
 type: post
-slug: getting-started-with-swiftio
 title: Getting started with SwiftIO
 description: SwiftIO is an electronic circuit board that runs Swift on the bare metal.
 It can control sensors, displays, lights, motors and more.
 publication: 2020-11-12 16:20:00
-tags: Swift, MadMachine
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## The SwiftIO board